Beautiful Way

 Ooh such a beautiful way to break my heart

-There's someone calling your name, it's driving you insane
+There's someone calling your name

 The Song: